Timothy E. Tarsney: Early life and education

 He was elected justice of the peace in 1873 and city attorney from 1875 to 1878, when he resigned.
-His brother, John Charles Tarsney, was a U.S. Representative from Missouri.
+His brother, John Charles Tarsney, was also a U.S. Representative from Missouri.
 His sister Mary E. Tarsney married Thomas A. E. Weadock who became a U.S. Representative from Michigan after her death.

 Congress

 In 1880, Tarsney was an unsuccessful candidate for election to the 47th United States Congress, losing to Roswell G. Horr.
 He was a delegate at-large to the Democratic National Convention in 1884.
 That year, he defeated Horr to be elected as a Democrat from Michigan's 8th congressional district to the 49th Congress.
 He defeated Horr again to be re-elected to the 50th Congress, serving from March 4, 1885 to March 3, 1889.
 He was an unsuccessful candidate for re-election in 1888, losing to Aaron T. Bliss.

 Career after Congress

 Tarsney moved to Detroit in 1893 and resumed the practice of law.
 He served on the corporation counsel of Detroit from 1900 to 1908.

 The following year, he died at the age of sixty in Detroit and is interred in Calvary Cemetery in Saginaw, Michigan.